dariocast/algorand-nft-loan/README.md

 1. Connect to a network
     * **Using Sandbox**
       * Make sure the docker daemon is running and the docker-compose is correctly installed
-      * If you do not have the `sandbox` cloned, follow the [Sandobox](https://github.com/algorand/sandbox) installation guidelines otherwise go to step 3.
+      * If you do not have the `sandbox` cloned, follow the [Sandobox](https://github.com/algorand/sandbox) installation guidelines otherwise go to the next step (launch it).
       * Launch `sandbox` with `./sendbox up dev`
     * **Using Testnet**
       * Create an account on [PureStake](https://www.purestake.com/) and get an API key